gerasimenkoab/simple_psf_extractor/README.md

 # simple_psf_extractor
-implemintation of simple extractor of experimental PSF
+implementation of simple extractor of experimental PSF